bitmeal/docker-nat-router-container-example/README.md

 #### ☁ internal
 > Building a NAT router in docker is only possible from *macvlan* networks, as otherwise all IP traffic is handled directly by the host, outside the realm of influence of a container!

 A *macvlan* network without parent interface.
-Containers in this network can communicate with eachother but not reach targets outside the network by default.
+Containers in this network can communicate with each other but not reach targets outside the network by default.
 A virtual interface is automatically created as parent by docker.
 A custom subnet and gateway address may be specified from the compose file; if not, docker will assign a random subnet and the first usable (non-broadcast) address on the subnet as gateway to containers on the network.

 ### Containers